pbassiner/dev-env/README.md

 # Prepare

-Log into Github and get an access token.
+Log into GitHub and get an access token.
 You can use [copypaste.me](https://copypaste.me) to share passwords and snippets between devices.

-The Github token is required for the `sensible.dotfiles` installation.
+The GitHub token is required for the `sensible.dotfiles` installation.

 # Run it